epfl-ada/ada-2020-project-milestone-p3-p3_abracadabra/README.md

 In this part, we will take a statistical look on our racial bias coefficient to understand the distribution of "bad" / "good" cop accross different states.

-TO DO: Define stat to use (maybe hard without a first look on the coefficient)
+TODO: Define stat to use (maybe hard without a first look on the coefficient)

 > Are we able to predict if an officier will be a "bad" / "good" cop using his profil?

 ### Complex modelization of the racial bias coefficient of an officier

 In this part, we will use a more complex model using an extended features space from the original characteristic of officier to label the racial bias coefficient.
 The goal is to obtain good predictions to be able to predict the level of racial bias of an officier.

-TO DO: Define model (linear regression, logistic, NN ...)
+TODO: Define model (linear regression, logistic, NN ...)

 ## Proposed timeline